Should I combine my pension plans?

 At Vanguard, we’ll take care of the transfer process and combine your pensions into one pot.

-When it comes to investing your pension savings, we offer a range of options.
+We offer a range of options to help you invest your pension savings.
 You can build your own pension portfolio from our wide range of low-cost funds.
 Or you can keep things simple with one of our Target Retirement Funds.
 These are ready-made retirement portfolios that mature with you, so you don’t have to worry about adjusting your investments as you get closer to retirement.
 If you want more of a helping hand, our managed service will select investments based on your attitude to risk.

 Find out how to transfer your pension to Vanguard and what to know before starting a transfer.